alefnsc/react-jan-ken-pon-web/README.md

 ## 1. Overview

 This project is a React-based implementation of the classic Jan Ken Pon (Rock, Paper, Scissors) game.
-It includes features such as a timer for move selection, dynamic display of player and computer moves, game status tracking, and a responsive layout.
-The project utilizes Heroicons, react-spinners, react-toastify, and Tailwind for styling.
+It includes features such as a timer for move showing, dynamic display of player and computer moves, game status tracking, and a responsive layout.
+The project utilizes react-icons, react-toastify, and Tailwind for styling.

 ## 2. Components